nimoooos/nimoooos/README.md

 I'm currently studying:
 * Full stack development
   * Backend: Postgres, MongoDB, Express, Node.js
-  * Frontend: React, Bootstrap, jQuery
+  * Frontend: React, HTML, CSS, Bootstrap, jQuery

+I also have some experience with:
+* Python, Godot
+* Data science

-Also, as a hobby, I study game development, and learned a variety of tools and skills:
+Also, as a hobby, I study game development, and serve as a GM for various TTRPG.
+I learned a variety of tools and skills:
 * Narrative Design, Encounter Design, Systems Design
-* Godot Engine
-* GIMP
+* GIMP (GNU Image Manipulation Program)
+* Leadership
+* Feedback management